Harvick has Cup title shot after 3rd straight Texas fall win

 Truex finished sixth at Texas, a week after clinching his title chance with a win at Martinsville.
 Playoff contenders Busch and Ryan Blaney were seventh and eighth, with Kyle Larson 12th.
 The other contenders, Denny Hamlin and Chase Elliott, had accidents that put them deep in the field.

 Hamlin’s 28th-place finish, six laps behind Harvick, dropped him from second to fifth in the standings.
 He is 20 points behind Logano, and only three ahead of both Larson and Blaney.
-Elliott is 78 points outside the final four, and 100 points behind Truex.
+Elliott is 78 points outside the final four.

 Harvick’s fourth win this year was the 49th of his career, matching Stewart for 14th on NASCAR’s career list.
 Harvick’s only championship in his 19 Cup seasons came after a win in the finale at Miami five years ago.